Education in England

-The state-funded education system is divided into Key Stages, based upon the student's age by August 31.
+The state-funded compulsory school system is divided into Key Stages, based upon the student's age by August 31.
 The Early Years Foundation Stage is for ages 3–4.
-Primary education is divided into Key Stage 1 for ages 5–6 and Key Stage 2 for ages 7–10.
-Secondary education is divided into Key Stage 3 for ages 11–13 and Key Stage 4 for ages 14–15.
-Key Stage 5 is for ages 16–17.
-Students 18 and older receive tertiary education.

-At the end of Year 11 (at age 15 or 16, depending on their birthdays) students typically take General Certificate of Secondary Education (GCSE) exams or other Level 1 or Level 2 qualifications.
-For students who do not pursue academic qualifications until the end of Year 13, these qualifications are roughly equivalent to the completion of high school in many other countries, or high school graduation in the United States and Canada.
+Primary education is divided into Key Stage 1 for ages 5–7 and Key Stage 2 for ages 7–11.
+Secondary education is divided into Key Stage 3 for ages 11–14 and Key Stage 4 for ages 14–16.
+At the end of Year 11 (at age 15-16) students typically take General Certificate of Secondary Education (GCSE) exams or other Level 1 or Level 2 qualifications.